mcspadden/mcspadden.me/README.md

 # License

-You can use whatever code you want from here.
 I'm inspired by the world; so anything **I did here**, I want the world to be freely inspired by as well.
 For anything I did not create here (CPN as of now), refer to their respective license for use.